 GUIDE EXPERIENCE & SAFETY

 Our guides are exceedingly experienced with some of the deepest knowledge in the heli-skiing industry and a comprehensive understanding of terrain, snowpack, and weather conditions in Alaska.
 Collectively we've guided thousands of skiers and snowboarders in the Chugach Mountains.
 Many of our guides pioneered terrain and established protocols for guided heli-skiing operations in Alaska.
-Our guides are professional to the core across multiple disciplines including avalanche and snow safety forecasting, heli-skiing operations, crevasse/high-angle rescue – and all are expert skiers or snowboarders.
-You can count on our guides to find the best terrain and snow while providing a safe and exciting experience.
+Our guides are trained in avalanche and snow safety forecasting, heli-skiing operations, crevasse/high-angle rescue – and all are expert skiers or snowboarders with excellent physical fitness.